Mdyeachen/04.Frontend-Timer/README.md

+# 04.Front End Timer

+---

-# Countdown Timer for Promotion
+## Countdown Timer for Promotion

 This project implements a **countdown timer** that displays the remaining time until a specified end date.
 The timer appends to an existing HTML element and preserves the existing text.